kasimi/phpbb-ext-twigconverter/README.md

 Copy the extension to phpBB/ext/kasimi/twigconverter

-Go to "ACP" > "Customise" > "Extensions" and enable the "twigconverter" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Twig Converter" extension.

 ## License